Chambers Island: History

 Two or three families of European descent lived on the island as early as 1837.
-In the 1860s, about 250 people lived on the island.
-But other frontier communities in Ephraim and Fish Creek lured settlers away and by 1987 Reuben Ridgley, a cook and year-round watchman for a lumber camp, proclaimed his son, Stephen, the first person ever born on the island.
+The first permanent settler to the island was Stephen A. Hoag who was soon followed by Nathaniel Brooks.
+The latter declared the island “a perfect paradise” and a settlement arose there in the 1850s.
+By the 1860s, about 250 people lived on the island.
+But other frontier communities in Ephraim and Fish Creek lured settlers away.
+In 1897 Reuben Ridgley, a cook and year-round watchman for a lumber camp, proclaimed his son, Stephen, the first person born on the island.
 Three years later, the only permanent residents on the island were the government lighthouse keeper and his wife.
 No permanent population was reported in the 2000 census.
 In 2001 there were over 40 seasonal homes on the island.

 Since 1867, the island has been home to the Chambers Island lighthouse, which has been deactivated since 1961.
 The lighthouse has been the maintained at the 40 acre town park since its commissioning in 1976.

 For more than sixty years, through 2013, the Roman Catholic Diocese of Green Bay maintained a seasonal retreat house on Chambers Island, called the Holy Name Retreat House, on a 70-acre former resort property located on the isthmus between Green Bay and Mackaysee Lake on the east shore of the island.
 The house opened in the middle of 1951 after being gifted to the diocese by George Baudhuin.
 The retreat house typically attracted thousands of people per year to reflect for several days or a week between the months of May and September.
 On January 15, 2014, the Diocese announced that it would cease to offer retreats at the property.
 The diocese cited that 758 retreatants had visited the island in 2013, a number that made maintaining the island unsustainable.
 Guests were charged $210 to attend a retreat and it cost the diocese $409 per person for transportation, food, and administration.
 Another concern cited was potential medical emergencies on the isolated island.
 Over 62,000 people had attended a retreat during the sixty-two years that it operated.

 In 1959 the island was used as a training target for a simulated nuclear bombing mission.